 A Quick Note About Safety

-These are safe for touching and playing with but NEVER for eating.
-If you have a little one who still puts things in his or her mouth, then supervise very closely (as we are sure you would anyway) or save this sensory activity for when he or she is older.
-(Ingestion of water beads has serious health risks!)
+They are safe for touching and playing with but NEVER for eating.
+If you have a little one who still puts things in his or her mouth, then supervise very closely (as we are sure you would anyway) or save this sensory activity for when your child is older.

-We will also link to edible water bead ideas at the end of this post that might be better for children who still put things in their mouths.
+We also link to edible options at the end of this post that might be safer alternatives for children who still put things in their mouths.

 Where to Buy Water Beads?

-The water beads start out as super tiny hard beads.
-To get them to their squishy glory, empty the tiny, dehydrated beads into a container (we used a clear storage bin), then add LOTS of water.
+They start out as super tiny hard beads.
+To get them to their squishy glory, empty the tiny, dehydrated beads into a container like a clear storage bin, then add LOTS of water.

 The little beads are made from a water-absorbing polymer and as the beads absorb water, they will grow and grow.